flotools/flotools/README.md

 ### Known Issues

 * Items marked as "Beta" may not function as expected, and should not be used regularly until they are no longer in the beta stage.
-* Checking the arm state of tracks does not report consistently.
-This is due to the way that Pro Tools indicates whether a track is record enabled.
+* In versions of Pro Tools prior to 2018.1, checking the arm state of tracks does not report consistently.
 To work around this, check the arm state multiple times.
+However, Avid fixed the Track and Global record buttons to correctly report their status in Pro Tools versions 2018.1, so Flo Tools can now report track record states with complete accuracy.

 ### Reporting Issues